What is a Semi-Variogram?

-Waldo’s First Law of Geography states that “everything is related to everything else, but near things are more related than distant things.”
+Tobler’s First Law of Geography states that “everything is related to everything else, but near things are more related than distant things.”

 For example, the terrain one meter ahead of you is more likely to be similar than 100 meters away.

 As you’ll learn, semi-variogram charts out this critically important concept of how sample values (pollution, elevation, noise, etc.) vary with distance.
+Also, we’ll show you how this relates to kriging interpolation.

 Soil Moisture Samples

-Our example contains 73 soil moisture samples in a 10 acre field.
-In the north-west corner, the samples are much wetter with higher water content.
+Our example contains 73 soil moisture samples in a 10-acre field.
+In the northwest corner, the samples are much wetter with higher water content.
 But in the eastern quadrant, they are much dryer as color-coded in the image below.

 - How predictable are values from place to place?